Diocesan Formation Team

 My role is to provide advice and support to parishes, deaneries and other Diocesan groups regarding * raising awareness about all aspects of Inclusion through training and developing resources * statutory provision regarding accessibility and related legislation * facilitating adapted or alternative sacramental preparation for those who cannot access the parish sacramental programmes * helping parishes to tackle causes of inadvertent exclusion of any group or individual

-There are two parts to this role - Justice & Peace and Social Action.
-In relation to Justice & Peace we seek to raise awareness of issues through * helping parishes to set up J&P groups and supporting existing groups * coordinating action on campaigning issues and helping to develop networks * communicating national and international concerns to individuals and groups * helping others access related agencies
+In relation to Justice & Peace we seek to raise awareness of issues through * helping parishes to set up J&P groups and supporting existing groups * coordinating action on campaigning issues and helping to develop networks * communicating national and international concerns to individuals and groups * helping others access related agencies.
+Please see the Social Action entry for information.

 My role is to help parishes and individuals involved in the preparation and celebration of the Liturgy, including its musical elements, through formation, training and support * planning and co-ordinating diocesan liturgies * offering advice, initial training and formation, and support for those engaged in parish liturgical ministries * providing ongoing formation for liturgical development * organising music repertoire sessions * providing advice (with the Art and Architecture Committee) on the reorganisation and embellishment of worship spaces and the design of new churches and chapels

-In this part of the Social Action/Justice & Peace role we seek to raise awareness of social needs in the parish and wider community, and encourage people in the parishes to take direct action to address urgent needs, with particular interest in * helping those engaged in working with refugees and asylum seekers * supporting those who work with the homeless * supporting those who are affected by family members with mental illness
+In this role we seek to raise awareness of social needs in the parish and wider community, and encourage people in the parishes to take direct action to address urgent needs, with particular interest in * helping those engaged in working with refugees and asylum seekers * supporting those who work with the homeless * supporting those who are affected by family members with mental illness

 I work with adults who are engaged in Youth Ministry in parishes to help them foster the spiritual development of young people and deepen their relationship with Jesus Christ.
 Some key areas of this ministry are * supporting parish youth workers and Confirmation catechists * providing advice and resources to adults/young people for use in Youth Ministry * identifying opportunities for young people and adult leaders to experience their faith and membership of the wider Church